BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 ## Generated mock data format

 Generated data is saved in _`packages/theme/tests/e2e/fixtures/api/`_ directory.
 It is saved as `my-test-file-name.ts` file (name is same as one provided in `cy.dataAutogenSaveToFile()`).
 It has to be formatted by prettier to be readable.

+> It is not necessary to know how mock data looks like and how it is generated, but it might be useful if you have to debug something.
+If you are not interested in this you can go to [next section](#using-generated-mock-data-in-tests) where it is shown how to use generated mock data in tests.

 Data structure is predefined by our custom commands and it should look like this: